econia-labs/econia-v5/doc/architecture-specification.md

 1. Fee rates `SHALL` be expressed in basis points.
 1. Price `SHALL` be restricted to a certain number of significant figures, based on the market, per [`aptos-core` #11950].
-1. The minimum permissible post amount `SHALL` be mediated via a mixture of eviction criteria and governance.
+1. The minimum permissible post amount `SHALL` be mediated via dynamic eviction eviction criteria.

 ### Significant figures